saraswat/NeuralProgrammerAsProbProg/README.md

 # NeuralProgrammerAsProbProg
-Goal is to work with the examples in [Arvind Neelakantan's work](https://arxiv.org/abs/1611.08945) and understand them as examples we could represent in Probabilistic CC (and implement via translation to [PRISM](http://rjida.meijo-u.ac.jp/sato-www/prism/)).
-And if we cannot, why not -- this should help us understand the practical limitations of Probabilistic CC vs neural nets.
+Goal is to work with the examples in [Arvind Neelakantan's work](https://arxiv.org/abs/1611.08945) and understand how to use other semantic parsing techniques to improve performance.

+One main line of attack is to use Probabilistic CC (and implement via translation to [PRISM](http://rjida.meijo-u.ac.jp/sato-www/prism/)).
 For now, we will approximate PCC with definite clauses that have a fixed (left to right) order of evaluation, and ensure that our programs are such that atoms `cond` used in a sample operator `X | cond ~ PD` are ground when executed.

 The overall problem to be solved: Design a system that can take as input
   1. an utterance
   2. a table
 and compute an answer to the question in the utterance, using only the information in the table.
 The number of columns of the table and their header and row information can vary from question to question.
-Cell entries may have numbers or multiple words.
+Entries in the table (cells) may have numbers or multiple words.
 The training set available is a corpus `(x_i, t_i, a_i)_i` where `x_i` is the utterance, `t_i` a table and `a_i` is the answer.
 The program is latent.
+The corpus is described in [7].
+Note that with 37% results, there is considerable room for improvement!

 The basic approach is to augment a probabilistic CCP semantic parser with an evaluator of the logical form.
 ```prolog